felipevalerio/binarytree/README.md

 ## Conclusion?

-In college I couldn't really understand the practical use of a tree data structure, and it was just one class about this topic.
+In college I couldn't really understand the practical use of a tree data structure, and I had just one class about this topic.
-So I've always seen these kind of structure as a problem...
+So I've always seen these kind of structure as a problem that I was always trying to evade.
+But it doesn't have to be this way.
+Now I can see that these kind of data structures are just a solution to how you can represent data (be data files or SQL Tokens).
+I only need to *understand* to use it, and if we're talking about problems in the database, man, we have litterary a fucking [NP-Hard problem](https://www.querifylabs.com/blog/cross-product-suppression-in-join-order-planning) in the query engine.
+That is a problem and it is in fact hard.
+So with this new mindset I hope to put in practice some of the stuff I've been studying about databases for a while.

+Cheers!